modmuss50/mod-publish-plugin/README.md

 ```

 ### Features
-- Supports CurseForge and Modrith
+- Supports CurseForge and Modrinth
 - Typesafe DSL to easily publish to multiple locations with minimal repetition
 - Retry on failure
 - Dry run mode to try and increase confidence in your buildscript before releases.